Data Quality Assessment

 The ESS aims to achieve comparability of the data collected across all countries while minimising total survey error.
 In the pursuit of this goal, the ESS follows procedures while developing and translating the source questionnaire to ensure that the concepts being measured are equivalent across the participating countries.
 After the data collection, the CST tests for measurement equivalence, which determines whether the differences found between countries or groups can be attributed to differences or are only caused by the measurement instruments.

 In the ESS, we test for three levels of measurement equivalence: configural, metric and scalar equivalence.
-For a detailed explanation of measurement equivalence testing, see chapter 2 of the ESS EduNet module on Immigration.
-The concepts for which measurement equivalence was examined are summarised in this table.
+The concepts for which measurement equivalence was examined are summarised in this table:

 Assessment of socio-demographic sample composition